-Campus Sexual Violence Elimination Act of 2013 (SaVE Act) requires schools to educate students, staff, and faculty on the prevention of rape, acquaintance rape, domestic violence, dating violence, sexual assault, and stalking.
-As part of La' James International College's compliance with the SaVE Act requirements for prevention and awareness programs that address the specified areas above, the institution has contact resource information available in the student lab and/or breakroom.
+Campus Sexual Violence Elimination Act of 2013 (SaVE Act) requires schools to educate students and staff on the prevention of rape, acquaintance rape, domestic violence, dating violence, sexual assault, and stalking.
+As part of La' James International College's compliance with the SaVE Act requirements for prevention and awareness programs that address the specified areas above, the institution has contact resource information available for students.
+These resources are posted in the student lab and/or breakroom and students can also reach out to the College Administrator for additional resources.
 These services are from nationally recognized organizations and include awareness and preventive information and may include help hotlines related to these specific topics.